brillout/wildcard-api/docs/snippets/section-footer.md

 <sup>
 <a href="https://github.com/reframejs/wildcard-api/issues/new">Open a GitHub ticket</a>
-if you have a question or something's not clear &mdash; we enjoy talking with our users.
+if you have questions or something's not clear &mdash; we enjoy talking with our users.
 </sup>

 <br/>